Durham County Record Office: the official archive service for County Durham and Darlington

 Quakers were not allowed to marry until each party had appeared at two or three successive monthly meetings: a quarter to a third of monthly meeting business concerned marriages.
 Marriages may therefore also be traced through monthly meeting minute books.
 Quaker marriage certificates, especially after 1677, are extremely detailed and include lists of witnesses.
 Registers often included a complete transcript of the certificate.
 After 1837 Quaker marriage registers adopt the standard civil form.

 After 1837 separate registration of births and burials by monthly meeting ceased.
 Notes of births and burials were made in the monthly meeting minute books.
 In 1864 the Registration of Burials Act required each burial ground to have its own register.

 How to Search for Quaker Records

-Quaker registers are on microfilm and to see them you must Make an appointment and book a microfilm reader.
+Quaker registers are on microfilm and to see them you must and book a microfilm reader.

 Search Church Registers for details of the registers we keep.

 Many registers of non-conformist churches have been transcribed and/or indexed.
 See Indexes and transcripts (Non-conformist and Miscellaneous) in the Guides to Records section of our Information Leaflets.

 To search for all Quaker meeting records on our online catalogue go to Catalogue Search.
 Type Society of Friends into the Keywords box and select Non-conformist Church Records from the Category drop-down list.